Introducing Adobe Lightroom: Everything To Know

 Darktable Photo Editing Software

-It also offers nondestructive photo editing like some alternatives, preserving the original image if you need it.
-Working with this program may have a learning curve, but the robust set of features for editing is a pleasant surprise considering this is a free tool.
+It also offers nondestructive edits like some alternatives, preserving the original image if you need it.
+Working with this program may take some time, but the robust set of tools is a pleasant surprise considering this is a free tool.

-You’ll need a few rounds to get the hang of the controls, but the editing suite offers more than the average for a free tool.
+You’ll need a few rounds to get the hang of the controls, you probably won’t get it the first time, but the suite offers more than the average for a free tool.
 The interface is like other paid batch editors.

 Darktable Additional Functions

-Darktable doesn’t have presets, but you can upload or create your own batch to help make image editing easier.
-You do get graduated density features and grain controls while the grain feature allows you to create vintage film looks for certain RAW photos.
+Darktable doesn’t have presets, but you can upload or create your own batch to help make it easier.
+You do get graduated density tools and grain controls while the grain feature allows you to create vintage film looks for certain RAW photos.

 Who Should Use Darktable?

-The first place where differences pop up is in the interface.
-Overall, the interface is going to have a slight intuitive edge.
+When it comes to Darktable vs Lightroom, the first place where differences pop up is in the interface.
+Overall, this is going to have a slight intuitive edge.

 Lightroom Classic CC 2019